Relative benefits of different active learning methods to conceptual physics learning

 For the classroom video recordings, instructors used Zoom, their own camera, or a camera that we provided to them via mail to record three consecutive class sessions, capturing a ``typical week" in the course~\cite{weir2019small, stains2018anatomy}.
-In some ISLE, Peer Instruction, and Tutorials courses, instructors only recorded lecture sections (and not recitation or laboratory sections).
 All courses were conducted in person and videos included both students and the instructor(s) in the camera's view.
-30 of the 31 courses had three full video recordings that are included in our analysis of classroom activities.
+30 of the 31 courses had three full video recordings and are included in our analysis of classroom activities (Supplementary Information Table 1).